technofocus-pte/fbrcdtbsdepth/Lab Guides/Use Case 01/Use Case 01.md

-**Use Case 01 – Build SQL database in Microsoft Fabric to query, report, and share the data**
+# Use case 01 – Build SQL database in Microsoft Fabric to query, report, and share the data

 **Introduction**